aniketsaini79/BackendFork/doc/sprint0/competition.md

 ## How StockSprout Excels

-### 1. **MERN + Java Full-Stack Architecture**
+### 1. **Java Full-Stack Architecture**
-Compared to competitors that usually only use proprietary platforms, StockSprout leverages modern web technologies (React frontend, Node.js backend, MongoDB database) with Java microservices for scalable business logic and real-time data processing.
+Compared to competitors that usually only use proprietary platforms, StockSprout leverages modern web technologies (React frontend, Spring Framework backend, PostgreSQL database) with Java microservices for scalable business logic and real-time data processing.

 ### 2. **Educational-First Design**
 While other simulators are diluted copies of professional platforms, StockSprout is built from the ground up as an educational platform with: